FOREX-Dollar stabilises, Aussie up as emerging sell-off eases

 “But with the Fed message tomorrow unlikely to be dovish, I wouldn’t rule out another move (later this week).”

 The yen still tends to be investors’ first choice as a safe haven for their money in times of stress and it hit a seven-week high against the dollar on Monday.
-The dollar recovered about half a percent on the day.
+The dollar recovered about a third of a percent on the day in early European trade.

-“We still see a bigger than expected slowdown in Asia as a risk here and gains for the yen would be the main transmission mechanism for that (in currency markets),” said Ian Stannard, strategist with Morgan Stanley in London.

-“We remain dollar bullish this year but there is the potential for the yen to move higher in the next few weeks.”

-Stannard said backing the yen against the Aussie would be one way to play expectations that the flood of money out of emerging markets will continue.

-But worries over how the Australian economy will hold up in the face of slackening commodity markets and a slowdown in China were eased somewhat by the NAB measure of business conditions, which jumped to its highest in more than 2-1/2 years.
+There are broad worries over how the Australian economy will hold up in the face of slackening commodity markets and a slowdown in China, but the NAB measure of business conditions jumped to its highest in more than 2-1/2 years in December.

 The Aussie dollar rose to $0.8796, pulling away from Friday’s low of $0.8660, its lowest level since July 2010.

-Sterling has rebounded from a dip at the end of last week but growth numbers provided little new stimulus for the market after a run of data that has prompted many investors to bring forward their expectations of a first rise in UK interest rates.
+Sterling has rebounded from a dip at the end of last week and growth numbers will provide the latest stimulus for the market after a run of data that has prompted many investors to bring forward their expectations of a first rise in UK interest rates.

-The fourth quarter expansion was bang in line with a 0.7 percent consensus forecast and sterling remained within striking distance of 2008 highs above $1.66, although it inched down to $1.6563 against the broadly strong dollar on Tuesday.
+Several banks said that only a number that fell short of forecasts for a 0.7 percent expansion on the quarter would be enough to knock sterling out of a positive trend that has seen it threaten 2008 highs against the dollar above $1.66.

-“Taken as a whole the advanced GDP print should keep market betting on early removal of monetary stimulus by the BoE,” Citibank analysts said in a note.
-“This should keep sterling supported for now.”
+“Most investors seem to think that a GDP number broadly in line with the market forecasts should keep markets betting on early BoE exit from monetary stimulus,” Citibank said in a morning note.
+“This should continue to support sterling.”